This article contains affiliate links. If you make a purchase, we may earn a commission.

 Obviously, making money is a major part of your business’s success — but what’s even more important is the vision and passion you have for your company.
 Take social media mogul and multibillionaire Mark Zuckerberg, for example, who just about broke even in his first year of business.
 He also turned down a billion-dollar offer from Yahoo!’s CEO Terry Semel for the sale of Facebook.
 (He’s definitely gloating that he made the right decision now.)
 Mark’s dedication and desire to feel like he’s doing his best every minute of the day is what has made his social networking site dominate the industry.

 Many celebrities and entrepreneurs are living proof that failure isn’t necessarily a bad thing — as long as you learn from your mistakes.
 Elon Musk, CEO of SpaceX has a 10-year history of blowing up one rocket after another.
-Yet, he didn’t let that failure set him back and recently successfully landed another Falcon 9 first-stage booster after launching a US Air Force space plane from Cape Canaveral.
+Yet, he didn’t let that failure set him back and he successfully landed another Falcon 9 first-stage booster after launching a US Air Force space plane from Cape Canaveral.
+SpaceX also shuttled astronauts to the International Space Station in 2020.
 He constantly questions himself and looks for ways to do things better and push boundaries.

 Do you know of an entrepreneur that doesn’t believe in themselves?
-Probably not, because all prosperous business tycoons have believed in their product or service right from the start; if they, didn’t who else would?
-Self-doubt can hold you back from taking a risk that would have otherwise paid off and from following through with your new innovative idea because you’re afraid of the negative feedback.
-As Shane Barker from Inc so eloquently put it: ‘If Larry Page had listened to naysayers, we probably won't have Google today’.
+Probably not, because all prosperous business tycoons have believed in their product or service right from the start; if they didn’t, who else would?
+Self-doubt can hold you back from taking a risk that would have otherwise paid off and from following through with your new, innovative idea because you’re afraid of the negative feedback.
+As Shane Barker from Inc so eloquently put it: “If Larry Page had listened to naysayers, we probably wouldn’t have Google today.”

 Any customer service role will teach you that the customer is always right.
-Amazon’s Jeff Bezos is a strong believer of this and strives to keep his customers happy, and has a 24-hour team at hand when a problem arises with one of his services.
-Barker says: ‘By fulfilling your customers’ needs, you can win their loyalty and eventually establish yourself as a successful entrepreneur, beating your competitors in the process.’
+Amazon’s Jeff Bezos is a strong believer in this and strives to keep his customers happy.
+He has a 24-hour team at hand when a problem arises with one of his services.
+Barker says: “By fulfilling your customers’ needs, you can win their loyalty and eventually establish yourself as a successful entrepreneur, beating your competitors in the process.”

 In entrepreneurship, it’s important to set your own trends instead of following the pack.
 You want people to be following your vision and to inspire to be like you.
 Fashion designer Vivienne Westwood is a prime example of setting her own trends; she doesn’t conform to society and has still proven herself as one of the leading designers in the industry.
 She doesn’t believe in social media, either; in fact, doesn’t even own a phone, and is therefore able to create what she thinks is fashionable and wearable without following catwalk trends.
 If you believe in something, you’ll encourage others along your journey, too.